-- The worker leading the session is always responsible for ensuring that medication is stored and administered appropriately.
-For trips out, this task may be delegated to another contracted member of staff, at the discretion of a manager, and only when that staff member has been trained in medication procedures. - Volunteers or people on placement must never give any medication. - If a parent, carer or service user gives you medication, always pass this on to the staff member leading the session or manager immediately.
+- The session leader is responsible for ensuring that medication is stored and administered appropriately.
+For trips out, this task may be delegated to another member of staff, at the discretion of a manager, and only if that staff member has been trained in medication procedures. - Volunteers or people on placement must never administer medication (except in an emergency situation where no staff member is available). - If a parent, carer or member gives you medication, always pass this on to the staff member leading the session or manager immediately.
 Do not accept medication if it is not in its prescription container (eg box or bottle with the pharmacist's label on it).
 Check the expiry date.
 Do not accept it if it has been put in another container (e.g an envelope) even if it is clearly marked with the service user's name.
-Speak to the manager or session leader if you are unsure. - Generally, all children's medication will be kept in a locked medication cabinet, which only core members of staff can access.
-On trips out the medication will be kept in a first aid bag held by the person given specific responsibility for medication on the trip. - Adult service users will, where possible, keep and administer their own medication.
-Where staff feel it is unsafe for an adult service user to keep their medication in their bag they must lock bag in the playcheme office (where they can access their medication with staff support) - Only trained staff can administer medication to children or adult service users who need support with taking medication if it is included on the medication sheet in their Child Information Form or user plan.
-Children's forms must be signed off by the parent to confirm the record is correct. - When medication is administered, two members of staff must be present.
+Speak to the manager or session leader if you are unsure. - Generally, all children's medication will be kept in a locked medication cabinet, which only staff can access.
+On trips out the medication will be kept in a first aid bag held by the person given specific responsibility for medication on the trip. - Adult members will, where possible, keep and administer their own medication.
+Where staff feel it is appropriate, members may carry their emergency medication on them. - Only trained staff can administer medication to children or adult members who need support with taking medication.
+This must be included on the medication sheet in their Child Information Form or Service user plan. - When medication is administered, two members of staff must be present.
 A record sheet must be completed detailing the medication given, the time and dosage, and signed by the staff present.
-The medication file is kept in the playcheme office. - If a service user refuses to take their medication they should not be forced.
-Let a senior manager know immediately and they will refer to the person's user plan which will include details of what effect this may have on the service user, and what to do when this happens. - Never give non prescription medication, such as painkillers, cough mixture or medicated creams. - Never use one service user's prescription medication for another service user, even if they take the same medication. - If you take medication yourself and need to bring it to work with you, never leave these in a place that cannot be locked. - If a service user needs medication that is not given orally (eg rectal diazepam, epipens, or medication given through a feeding tube) this can only be done by a staff member who has had specific training, and with explicit consent from the service user, if they are able to give this, or their carer.
+The medication file is kept in the playscheme office.

+- If a service user refuses to take their medication they should not be forced.
+Let a senior manager know immediately and they will refer to the person's user plan which will include details of what effect this may have on the service user, and what to do when this happens. - Never give non-prescription medication, such as painkillers, cough mixture or medicated creams. - Never use one service user's prescription medication for another service user, even if they take the same medication. - If you take medication yourself and need to bring it to work with you, never leave these in a place that cannot be locked. - If a member needs medication that is not given orally (eg rectal diazepam, epipens, or medication given through a feeding tube) this can only be done by a staff member who has had specific training, and with explicit consent from the service user, if they are able to give this, or their carer.
 For children this must be someone with parental responsibility.